 11. Explain how the Rodney King and O.J.
 Simpson trials in Los Angeles exemplified and/or caused racial tension in America circa 1990s.

-12. Identify at least policies the textbook mentions as helping cities cope with race-based police brutality.
+12. Identify policies the textbook mentions as helping cities cope with race-based police brutality.

 13. Contrast the civil rights strategies of the early Southern, Christian-led movement and the Northern, Nation of Islam-oriented Black Power movement.
 Who were the primary leaders of the Black Power movement?